tohirbeka1997-ops/dunyozamin1/docs/prd.md

 - Price
 - Document number
 \n#### 4.3.4 Inventory Integration (Mandatory)
-- When sale occurs → stock decreases
-- When return occurs → stock increases
+- When sale occurs → stock decreases\n- When return occurs → stock increases
 - When purchase order is received → stock increases
 - When inventory adjustment occurs → logs are updated
 - All changes sync real-time to dashboard and reports